tostimontes/binary-search-tree/README.md

 // For example, output for the initial tree: [8, 6, 2, 14, 10, 18, 16, 46, 134, 648, 12690]

 ```

+### Driver Script for testing
+The provided driver script serves as a practical demonstration and testing tool for the Balanced Binary Search Tree implementation.
+It showcases key functionalities such as creating the tree from an array of random numbers, performing insertions and deletions, and executing various tree traversal methods.
+The script also highlights the tree's self-balancing feature by deliberately unbalancing the tree and then using the rebalance method to restore its balance.